Jamesclark32/lendflow-backend-assessment/README.md

 :wave: Hello!

 This is my output after completing the challenge as described in [The requirements document](requirements.pdf).
-I've written some high-level notes here, and would welcome any questions or feedback.
+I've written some high-level notes here.
+I'd love to hear any questions or feedback, and talk through my thinking while working through this.
 Thanks for reading!

-## Getting started
+## Dependencies

 This application requires an instance of Meilisearch and mysql working, and relevant configurations set in .env.
 You will then need to do a one-time sync of Meilisearch settings using: `php artisan scout:sync-index-settings`

 ## Database seeding